hey-shubhamkr/DataScience_Portfolio/README.md

 # Machine Learning Portfolio
+Welcome to my Github Portfolio.
+This page contains all the Data Science projects developed by me.

 # [Project 1 : Audiobook-Casestudy](https://github.com/hey-shubhamkr/Audiobook-Casestudy)
 <b>About - Creating a Machine learning algorithm to predict if a customer will buy again using Tensorflow. <br></b>